Frequently Asked Questions

 What is your refund policy?

-Refunds: the following criteria must be met for us to consider a refund:
+The following criteria must be met for us to consider a partial refund, as all refunds are subject to a $35 non-refundable transaction fee.

 • We are unable to provide a refund if you cancel your enrollment within five business days (Mon-Fri: 9am-5pm) of class start date.

-• Even ifyou cancel enrollment within 5 business days, a refund (minus a non-refundable $35 transaction fee) is issued IF AND ONLY IF we can fill your spot.
+• Even if you cancel enrollment within 5 business days, a refund is issued IF AND ONLY IF we can fill your spot.
 We put forth our best effort but cannot guarantee a refund.

 • We regret that we are unable to refund class fees once class has commenced.